 The majority of our debt is at fixed rates, and we currently have very limited exposure to variable-rate debt based upon the London Interbank Offered Rate ("LIBOR"), which is currently being phased out and is anticipated to be completely phased out by June 2023.
 LIBOR is currently expected to transition to a new standard rate, the Secured Overnight Financing Rate ("SOFR"), which will incorporate certain overnight repo market data collected from multiple data sets.
 SOFR was formally adopted by the Alternative Reference Rates Committee in July 2021.
 The current intent is to adjust the SOFR to minimize the differences between the interest that a borrower would be paying using LIBOR versus what it will be paying SOFR.
-We are currently monitoring the transition and cannot yet assess whether SOFR will become the standard rate for all of our variable-rate debt.
-Our lines of credit with MetLife and five term loans with Rabo AgriFinance, LLC, (which are effectively fixed through our entry into interest swap agreements) are currently based upon LIBOR.
-As such, we expect we will need to renegotiate these agreements in the future.
+We continue to monitor the transition and currently expect SOFR to become the standard rate for all of our variable-rate debt.
+Our lines of credit with MetLife and five term loans with Rabo AgriFinance, LLC (which are effectively fixed through our entry into interest swap agreements), are currently based upon LIBOR and include fallback language providing a mechanism for the parties to negotiate a new reference interest rate in the event that LIBOR ceases to exist.
+As such, we anticipate we will need to renegotiate these agreements in the near-term future and expect such discussions with the respective lenders to commence soon.
 Assuming that SOFR replaces LIBOR and is appropriately adjusted, we currently expect the transition to result in a minimal impact to our overall operations.